Fall of Giants

 Fall of Giants is a 2010 historical novel by Welsh author Ken Follett.
 It is the first part of the Century Trilogy which follows five interrelated families throughout the course of the 20th century.
 The first book covers notable events such as World War I, the Russian Revolution, and the struggle for women's suffrage.
 The sequel Winter of the World covers World War II and was published on September 18, 2012.
 The third book, Edge of Eternity, covers the Cold War and was published in 2014.

 Plot summary

-The novel begins with the thirteen-year-old Billy Williams, nicknamed 'Billy-with-Jesus', going to work his first day in the coal mine underneath the fictional Welsh town of Aberowen in 1911.
+The novel begins with the thirteen-year-old Billy Williams (nicknamed "Billy-with-Jesus") going to his first day of work in the coal mine underneath the fictional Welsh town of Aberowen in 1911.

 Three years later, the main story begins.
 Edward "Fitz" Fitzherbert, Earl Fitzherbert, who maintains a country estate in Aberowen and licenses the land on which the coal mine is built, hosts a party for many powerful people around the world.
+The party is partially organised and co-ordinated by his temporary housekeeper, Ethel Williams, the sister of Billy.
 His guests include: